We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-This is the same exercise as the knee pull, but it’s done from a standing position.
+This is the same exercise as the knee pull, but you start from a standing position.
 Place one hand along the wall for support.

 Start by lying facedown on the floor.
 Your palms should be on the floor at shoulder or chest height.
 Push against your palms to lift your chest off the floor.
 Feel the stretch in your lower back and hips.
 Hold this position for 10 seconds.
 Release.
 Repeat two or three times.

-Ask your doctor before starting any stretches or exercises for your hip.
-Here are some other stretches you can ask your doctor about:
+Here are some other stretches you can ask your healthcare provider about: